 |Age||Food and Daily Amount|

-Iron-fortified formula: 4-5 feedings of 6-8 ounces each—If your baby is not eating enough vitamin D fortified formula, he may need a supplement.
+Iron-fortified formula: 4-5 feedings of 6-8 ounces each—If your baby is not eating enough vitamin D fortified formula, they may need a supplement.

 Infant cereal: 2-4 tablespoons